Impulse Control

 Understanding and Treating the Challenge in Addiction and Mental Health Treatment

-What is Impulse Control?
+What Is Impulse Control?

 Cognitive Behavioral Therapy (CBT)